-Sorghum is related to millet and is an important staple food of the upland, drier parts of Africa and India where no other cereal can successfully be raised.
+Sorghum is related to sugar cane and to millet and is called ‘Great Millet’ in some areas of West Africa.
+It is an important staple food of the upland, drier parts of Africa and India where no other cereal can successfully be raised.
 Sorghum is able to grow in soils that are quite poorly nourished, with an unreliable water supply.

 Nutrition credentials of wholegrain sorghum: